Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Numerical identification of turning points

+where $g(t)$ is a symmetric smooth step function interpolating between $-1$ and $1$.
+The parameter $\epsilon$ serves as a smoothing parameter, controlling the slope at $t=0$.
+We have used $g(t) = \mathrm{erf} \,t$, $\mathrm{tanh}\, t$ and $t/\sqrt{1 + t^2}$.
+These functions differ significantly in their analytic properties: erf is an entire function, tanh has isolated poles along the imaginary axis, and $t/\sqrt{1 + t^2}$ possesses branch point singularities.

+As $\Theta_\epsilon(t)$ reduces to $\Theta(t)$ in the limit $\epsilon \to 0$, we use small $\epsilon$ to plot turning points.
+We find that the locations of the turning points are independent of both the choice of $g(t)$ and value of $\epsilon$, with one caveat: we were unable to properly probe the erf-based step function for small $\epsilon$, as it becomes computationally expensive due to the rapid growth of erf along the imaginary direction.
+Nevertheless, even for larger $\epsilon$, the turning points obtained using erf remain robust and match precisely with those from the other step functions (verified up to $\epsilon = 5$).
+Thus we are confident that our regularization procedure is independent of the smooth step function and the smoothing parameter.

 To locate the turning points of $\Omega_\mathbf{k}(t)$ in the complex-$t$ plane, we use an indirect contour-based method developed in Refs. \cite{dumlu2010schwinger, dumlu2011interference, dumlu2011complex}.
-Rather than solving $\Omega_\mathbf{k}(t) = 0$ directly, turning points are identified by plotting logarithmically spaced contours (on a uniformly spaced grid) defined by

-with $\delta$ ranging from $10^{-10}$ to $10^{-1}$.
+Rather than solving $\Omega_\mathbf{k}(t) = 0$ directly, turning points are identified by plotting logarithmically spaced contours (on a uniformly spaced grid) defined by $|\Omega_\mathbf{k}(t)|^2 = \delta$ with $\delta$ ranging from $10^{-10}$ to $10^{-1}$.
 The turning points manifest themselves as islands in these contour plots, as families of closed contours, parameterized by $\delta$, converge towards the turning points.